d6u/nodejs_express_aws_lambda_example/README.md

      --stack-name TestEcr
    ```

-2. Read the output of the stack to get the ECR URI:
+2. Read the output of the stack to get the ECR URI for future steps:

    ```sh
    aws --region us-west-2 \